MATF-Software-Verification/2026_Research_clang-semantic-checks/README.md

 - writes through references
 - calls to functions that violate purity requirements

-Additionally, `const` functions may only call other `const` functions.
+For `const` functions:
+- reads global variables
+- call non `const` functions, that can't be analysed

 ## Testing